 Sinking funds are a great tool to shield us from life’s planned and unplanned expenses.
 Cars break down, Christmas is in December, and houses need maintenance.
 These are all things we know are coming, yet we forget to plan for them.

 A sinking fund is like any other category in our budget.
-The only difference is at the end of the month when we are reconciling our budget we leave the dollars in those categories instead of zeroing out the balance.
+The only difference is that at the end of the month, when we are reconciling our budget, we leave the dollars in those categories instead of zeroing out the balance.

 Let’s take the example of an “Auto Maintenance” sinking fund.
 This is a real category in our budget.
-In my household we have two vehicles which means we have two vehicles to maintain and plan for unexpected breakdowns.
-Depending on how much your vehicles are driven and the age of the vehicles will depend greatly on how much you should be contributing to your “Auto Maintenance” category.
-The more miles you are driving the more regular maintenance you will have i.e. oil changes, brake jobs, and tires.
-On top of just regular vehicle maintenance cars do break down and parts prematurely wear out.
+In my household, we have two vehicles, which means we have two vehicles to maintain and plan for unexpected breakdowns.
+Depending on how much your vehicles are driven and the age of the vehicles, it will depend greatly on how much you should be contributing to your “Auto Maintenance” category.
+The more miles you drive, the more regular maintenance you will have, i.e., oil changes, brake jobs, and tires.
+On top of just regular vehicle maintenance, cars do break down and parts prematurely wear out.
 Setting aside some money each month to build up for planned and unplanned “Auto Maintenance” will greatly reduce your stress when the time inevitably comes to take your car into the shop.

 We can also use sinking funds for annual subscriptions or insurance policies.
-Let’s say your six-month insurance premium is $600 if you choose to pay it all at once most insurance companies will give you a discount and after the first initial large payment you can just budget $100 minus the discount each month and at the end of the six-months you will have the money sitting there in your category to make your payment.
-Another example would be most subscriptions have a one month and a one-year price with the one-year price being cheaper.
-If we just budget 1/12 of the annual subscription each month then when the time comes for the subscription to be paid the money will be sitting in the category, and you will have saved some money instead of paying for the service each month.
+Let’s say your six-month insurance premium is $600.
+If you choose to pay it all at once, most insurance companies will give you a discount.
+After the first large initial payment, you can just budget $100 minus the discount each month, and at the end of the six months, you will have the money sitting there in your category to make your payment.
+Another example would be that most subscriptions have a one-month and a one-year price, with the one-year price being cheaper.
+If we just budget 1/12 of the annual subscription each month, then when the time comes for the subscription to be paid, the money will be sitting in the category, and you will have saved some money instead of paying for the service each month.

 Another use for sinking funds is saving up for a big purchase or vacation.
 Another real example from our own budget is a “Vacation” category.
-We love traveling and exploring new places, so for us our vacations are very important to us.
+We love traveling and exploring new places, so for us, our vacations are very important.
 We want to prioritize putting money away for vacations each month, so we have the money to spend when we are on vacation instead of having to put it all on a credit card with no way to pay it when we get home.
 This does not have to be for one big Hawaii trip where we spend it all at once, although we could do that too.
-We usually try to have one big trip each year along with a few smaller long weekend trips.
+We usually try to have one big trip each year along with a few smaller, long weekend trips.